 Nestled in the serene waters of the Rosario Islands, just off the coast of Cartagena, lies Isla Grande—a tranquil paradise known for its crystal-clear waters, coral reefs, and lush greenery.
+The terreno of Isla Grande is renowned for its natural beauty and historical significance, making it a popular destination for visitors.
 But among its natural beauty, a particular spot has captured the attention of tourists and history enthusiasts alike: an alleged mansion that once belonged to the infamous drug lord, Pablo Escobar.

 According to the legend, Escobar chose Isla Grande for its secluded location, far from the prying eyes of law enforcement and the public.
 The mansion was reportedly a lavish retreat, complete with luxurious amenities, hidden escape routes, and panoramic views of the Caribbean Sea.
 However, as with many stories surrounding Escobar, the truth behind these claims is murky at best.